srct/bookshare/README.md

 Next, install these packages from the standard repositories

-`$ sudo apt-get update && sudo apt-get install python-dev libldap2-dev mysql-server mysql-client libmysqlclient-dev python-mysqldb`elasticsearch libsasl2-dev`
+`$ sudo apt-get install libldap2-dev mysql-server mysql-client libmysqlclient-dev python-mysqldb`elasticsearch libsasl2-dev`

-If prompted to install other required packages, install those as well.
+If prompted to install additional required packages, install those as well.

 ### The Virtual Environment

-Virtual environments are used to keep separate a projects packages from the main computer system, so you can use different versions of packages across different projects.
+Virtual environments are used to keep separate a projects packages from the main computer system, so you can use different versions of packages across different projects and ease deployment server setup.

 It's often recommended to create a special directory to store all of your virtual environments together, but some prefer keeping their virtual environment in the top level of their project's directory.
 If you choose the latter, make sure to keep the virtual environment folders out of version control.